melezhik/sparky/README.md

 ## Templating tag variables

-The same way as with UI variables one can template sparrowdo tag varibales in `sparky.yaml`:
+The same way as with UI variables one can template sparrowdo tag variables in `sparky.yaml`:

 ```
 sparrowdo: